hstreamdb/docs/docs/en/start/cli.md

 #### Terminate a query

-A query can be terminated if the we know the query id:
+A query can be terminated if we know the query id:

 ```sql
 TERMINATE QUERY <id>;